XML RSS

 Almost anything organic can be included but you don’t want to encourage rats or other vermin, so don’t include any cooked food or meat.

-Here is a list of possible things to include
+Here is a list of things you can include

 • vegetable peelings